 Emily Cook MBACP, PGDip

-What to expect from me- I feel counselling works best when we work together.
+What to expect from me- Counselling works best when we work together.
 You can expect me to listen and together we can further explore what has brought you to counselling.
 My aim is to explore the meaning you make from your concerns.
 I believe that although we cannot change what happened in the past, we can explore the meaning you are making of that today.

-What I expect from you- Counselling is most beneficial when we see each other on a weekly basis, so therefore I would ask for a commitment from you to attend for weekly sessions.
+Counselling is most beneficial when we see each other on a weekly basis, so therefore I would ask for a commitment from you to attend for weekly sessions.
 I offer both long and short term therapy- this varies on a case by case basis.
 I would suggest that we start off by working together for a minimum of 8 sessions.
 Alternatively I offer "open ended" therapy.
-Endings are very important within counselling.
-I would expect for us to work towards an ending in both long and short term work.
+Endings are very important within counselling, so I would expect us to work towards ending.

 Please feel free to contact me with any questions.
 You can call or text me on: 07951035411 or click here to send me an email.

 Training, qualifications & experience

 I have worked with a wide range of clients which has given me a varied listening experience both within private practice and in an organisational setting.
 I work within a council funded organisation as an experienced counsellor, which includes assessing clients.
 Within this role, I have worked in a group setting as a co-facilitator, specialising in drug and alcohol issues.

 Postgraduate Diploma in Humanistic Psychotherapeutic Counselling- University of Brighton (BACP accredited course).
 This masters level course covered modules in human growth and development, ethical practice, research methods, critical perspectives, applied clinical practice.